-Home » Alaska » A Sky High Adventure-Excellent Sockeye Fishing on Big Lake
+Home » Alaska » A Sky High Adventure-Excellent Sockeye Fishing on Big River Lake

 High Adventure-Dehavilland Beaver-

-High Adventure Air is on Longmere lake off the Sterling highway near Soldotna.
-They offer daily fishing or bear viewing trips to Wolverine Creek.
-I had fond memories of breathtaking mountain vistas, calm lakes, endless river stretches of blue glacial waters lined with lush green foliage from my 1st trip.
+High Adventure Air is on Longmere Lake off the Sterling Highway near Soldotna.
+They offer daily fishing or bear-viewing trips to Wolverine Creek.
+I had fond memories of breathtaking mountain vistas, calm lakes, endless river stretches of blue glacial waters lined with lush green foliage from my first trip.
 I was looking forward to another spectacular venture with the High Adventure Air Charter for excellent sockeye fishing.

-NOTE: Sadly, High Adventure Air is no longer offering trips as they are selling the buisness.
+NOTE: Sadly, High Adventure Air is no longer offering trips as they are selling the business.

 Note: you can buy your fishing license online before your trip.
 Licenses must be printed and signed as required by the State of Alaska (FWC).